SdanJ/COVID-19-Competition/README.md

 So, we can conclude that:

 <span style="background-color:yellow"><b>Based on what workplace closing index and income support index indicated, it could be possible that the economy of India and Bangladesh was relived to the most extent after the economic measures was implemented, and then came Brazil, Indonesia and Pakistan.
-Foe Egypt, the economy might have not shown a relief yet.
-Last, it would be hard to say about Sri Lanka, even though it showed an obvious drop in scale of workplace closing, but without data from the other indicator, there might need more to learn about its economy. </b></span>
+For Egypt, the economy might have not shown a relief yet.
+Last, it would be hard to say about Sri Lanka, even though it showed an obvious drop in scale of workplace closing, but without data from the other indicators, more data is needed to learn about its economy.</b></span>

 <h3><b><i>4.
 What cultural, socio-economic, and topographic characteristics could be playing a role in the COVID-19 pandemic?
 What role are they playing?
 How do you know?</i></b></h3>